pymor/pymor/docs/source/tutorial_lti_systems.rst

 The transfer function of a given |LTIModel| can be evaluated using its :meth:`~pymor.models.iosys.LTIModel.eval_tf` method.
-The result is a NumPy array,
+The result is a NumPy array.
-so the number of inputs and outputs needs to be sufficiently small.

 .. jupyter-execute::